EEthanShi/S3-GNN/README.md

 # S3-GNN
-Source code of S3GNN, ICML 2025 Spotlight.
+Source code of S3GNN, ICML 2026 Spotlight.
+The code will be transferred from the previous anonymous link soon.